herfando/herfando/README.md

 Hi there!
 I'm a passionate **Frontend Developer** who loves turning ideas into interactive, high-performance web experiences.
 With strong expertise in **JavaScript**, **TypeScript**, and modern frameworks like **React.js** and **Next.js**,
-I focus on building scalable, maintainable, and user-friendly applications.
+I focus on building scalable, maintainable, and user-friendly applications and I experience work using agile methodologies (SCRUM).

 I specialize in:
 - 🎨 Crafting responsive UI with **Tailwind CSS**